-TF motif fingerprint files and promoter sequence files are currently supplied with EXPANDER for yeast, human, mouse, rat, fly, zebrafish, c-elegans, arabidopsis and chicken, and are updated on a regular basis (for more information, refer to the Supplied Files section).
+Promoter and TF fingerprint files for each organism are updated on a regular basis (for more information, refer to the Supplied Files section).

-The results of this analysis can be exported to a text by selecting File>>Export to text when the corresponding view is the selected tab.
+The results of this analysis can be exported to text by selecting File>>Export to text when the corresponding view is the selected tab.